UJESH2K/AICTE---p1/README.md

-Here’s a beginner-friendly version of the README tailored for a student uploading it to GitHub for the first time.
-It maintains a professional tone while simplifying explanations:

----

 # **Implementation of ML Model for Image Classification**

 This project is a simple and interactive **Streamlit app** that allows users to classify images using two pre-trained models: **MobileNetV2** and a custom **CIFAR-10 model**.
 Users can upload images and get predictions with confidence scores, making it both educational and practical.